martianxiu/DiffusionUnit/README.md

 Our code is released under MIT License (see LICENSE file for details).

 ## Acknowledgment
-This repo is based on/inspired by the great works of [Point Transformer](https://github.com/POSTECH-CVLab/point-transformer), [KPConv](https://github.com/POSTECH-CVLab/point-transformer), and [dgcnn.pytorch](https://github.com/antao97/dgcnn.pytorch).
+This repo is based on&inspired by the great works of [Point Transformer](https://github.com/POSTECH-CVLab/point-transformer), [KPConv](https://github.com/POSTECH-CVLab/point-transformer), and [dgcnn.pytorch](https://github.com/antao97/dgcnn.pytorch).